autowarefoundation/autoware/perception/lidar_apollo_segmentation_tvm/README.md

 #### Neural network

-This package will not build without a neural network for its inference.
+This package will not run without a neural network for its inference.
-The network is provided by the cmake function exported by the tvm_utility package.
+The network is provided by ansible script during the installation of Autoware or can be downloaded manually according to [Manual Downloading](https://github.com/autowarefoundation/autoware/tree/main/ansible/roles/artifacts).
+This package uses 'get_neural_network' function from tvm_utility package to create and provide proper dependency.
-See its design page for more information on how to enable downloading pre-compiled networks (by setting the `DOWNLOAD_ARTIFACTS` cmake variable), or how to handle user-compiled networks.
+See its design page for more information on how to handle user-compiled networks.

 #### Backend